j-boezi/Ad-Data-Cleaning-Project/README.md

 	END;
 ```

-**Gender: Standardized to "Male," "Female," or "Other" with proper capitalization.**
+**•Gender: Standardized to "Male," "Female," or "Other" with proper capitalization.**
 ```sql
 SELECT DISTINCT gender
 FROM ads_staging2